colevandersWands/thesis-proposal/README.md

 ### Target Settings

 Many of the settings where theoretically sound interventions are impractical have severe time, resource and expertise constraints as well as far more narrow learning objectives than a standard degree program.
-The settings of interest for this thesis are trainings outside of standard degree programs, aimed at learners aged 17/18+, of short duration (12 months or less), and geared towards applied computing skills.
+The settings of interest for this thesis are trainings outside of standard degree programs, aimed at learners aged 17/18+ with or without strong english language skills, of short duration (12 months or less), and geared towards applied computing skills.
 This type of learning is typically the domain of private professional courses, online video tutorials, on or off-line mentorship programs, on-the-job training, public schooling, self or peer-guided learning, or government provided trainings (among others).

 The aim of this thesis is to explore whether the same understanding of effective pedagogy can be used to develop a suite of methodologies and supporting tools that enable learners to self-direct, non-specialized educators to teach computing, and experienced programmers to effectively transfer their knowledge.